Mais History, Family Crest & Coats of Arms

 Early History of the Mais family

-Another 184 words (13 lines of text) covering the years 1326, 1355, 1774, and 1838 are included under the topic Early Mais History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mais research.
+Another 102 words (7 lines of text) covering the years 1326, 1355, 1774, and 1838 are included under the topic Early Mais History in all our PDF Extended History products and printed products wherever possible.

 Mais Spelling Variations